Running Zones 1-5 Explained: Why They Matter!

 Purpose: Improve peak power and top-end speed

 Zone 5 is short, sharp and intense.
 This is your VO2 max training zone, where oxygen demand is at its highest and your cardiovascular system is pushed to its limit.
-Zone 5 training includes short intervals (like 30 seconds to 3 minutes), hill repeats, and high-intensity efforts.
+At this point, lactate accumulates faster than it can be cleared and represents the high end of one’s aerobic capacity.
+Zone 5 training includes short intervals (like 30 seconds to 3 minutes), hill repeats and high-intensity efforts.
 Zone 5 training makes you faster and stronger over time.
 It’s intense, so use it sparingly to build sharpness without burning out.

 Discover how to train for VO2 Max gains: Running: What Is Zone 5 / VO2 Max?